Top Festivals in Peru 2024 & 2025 | Gourmet, Music and Dance

 The Mistura Culinary Festival is one of the largest gastronomic festivals in Latin America and takes place every first half of September in Lima.
 If you are a foodie, then don't miss this unique food festival!

 Mistura is organized in a huge, vibrant market.
 The festival brings together Peruvian cuisine that is as diverse as its geography and food lovers across the world.
-The festival shows a wide variety of foods, such as Peruvian potatoes, picarones - peruvian dripped donuts with chancaca syrup, tejas - chocolate truffles from the Peruvian desert, ceviche - raw fish with lime (the national dish), and so on.
+The festival shows a wide variety of foods, such as Peruvian potatoes, picarones - Peruvian dripped donuts with chancaca syrup, tejas - chocolate truffles from the Peruvian desert, ceviche - raw fish with lime (the national dish), and so on.
 In addition, there are 16 regions in Peru where cacao varieties are grown, which means you can visit a variety of seminars on cacao production and see how cocoa seeds turn into fragrant thick paste!

 On Peruvian Independence Day, the national flags will fly above many buildings.
 The streets will be filled with music and parties.
 If you want to see a great music show, head to Lima's Muralla Park, where everything from traditional folk songs to modern rock will be played.
 Shout along with the bustling crowds and soak up the upbeat tunes!